 • red, tender spots under the skin of your fingers or toes

-If any of these symptoms persist, see your primary provider as soon as possible.
+If you have symptoms of endocarditis, see your primary healthcare provider as soon as possible.

 CHD and vaccinations